-Disciplinary action will follow the above sequence unless the situation warrants more severe action.
-Negative behavior will be discouraged and positive behavior will be reinforced.

-Exceptional performance or efforts in workplace safety and healthy will be recognized by the organization.
+Disciplinary action should follow the above sequence unless the situation warrants more severe action.
+Negative behavior should be discouraged, and positive behavior should be reinforced.
+Exceptional performance or efforts in workplace safety and health should be recognized by the organization.